Primes as sums of Fibonacci numbers: Introduction

 where $\digit_{2k+1} = 1$ and at most $k$ of the $2k$ digits are $1$.
 If there are less than $k$ digits equal to $1$, then necessarily there exists some $\ijkl \geq 2$ such that $(\digit_{\ijkl+2}, \digit_{\ijkl+1}, \digit_{\ijkl}) = (1,0,0)$.
 This pattern of digits can now be replaced by $(\digit_{\ijkl+2}, \digit_{\ijkl+1}, \digit_{\ijkl}) = (0,1,1)$, which increases the sum of digits by $1$.
 This operation can be applied until there are exactly $k$ digits equal to $1$, proving the claim.

 In principle our proof methods are effective.
 Following the proofs, all of the occurring constants could be made completely explicit --- we do not rely on ineffective arguments introduced by some proofs by contradiction, for example.
 Keeping track of the constants would allow us to give an explicit numerical lower bound for $k$ in Theorem~\ref{Th1}.
-While this goal sounded very appealing to us, we quickly realized that our calculations would become very messy, and difficult to read.
-In order to keep the already long proof clean from numerical values, which in addition would bear no great significance, we decided, reluctantly, to stick to the ``base version''.
+However, although such an explicit bound would be \emph{nice to have} we quickly realized that our calculations would become very messy, and difficult to read.
+In order to keep the already long proof clean from numerical values, we decided, reluctantly, to stick to the ``base version''.
 For the moment we have to content ourselves with the possibility of computing such a bound.
 It remains an open, very interesting question to prove that Theorem~\ref{Th1} is true for \emph{all} $k\ge 1$.

 A result analogous to Theorem~\ref{Th1}, concerning the base-$q$ expansion instead of the Zeckendorf expansion (writing an integer as a sum, of minimal length, of powers of $q$), is due to the first author, Mauduit, and Rivat~\cite{DMR2009}.
 Both this result and our Theorem~\ref{Th1} contribute to the interesting topic represented by the phrase ``mixing of the additive and multiplicative structures of the integers''.